koyo129/AWS--ecom-platform/README.md

 * **Auto Scaling:** Maintains 2 EC2 instances across multiple Availability Zones.
 * **Load Balancing:** Use ALB to distribute traffic and handle health checks.
 * **Infrastructure as Code:** Terraform
 * **Self-Healing:** Testedto replace terminated instances
+* **CI/CD** Automated through GitHub Actions

 ## Challenges & Troubleshooting
 During this project, I encountered and solved several challenges:

-1. **Script Compatibility:** Encountered a 503 error initially because the bootstrap script used `yum` on an Ubuntu-based AMI.
-I updated the User Data to use `apt-get`, ensuring the web server initialized correctly.
+1. **Script Compatibility:** Encountered a 503 error initially because the script used `yum` on an Ubuntu-based AMI.
 2. **State Management:** Faced an "Invalid target address" error when trying to replace a resource that had been removed from the state.
 I learned to use `terraform state list` to audit the environment before executing specific target commands.
-3. **Infrastructure Debugging:** Successfully identified a 502 Bad Gateway as a "warm-up" phase for new instances, learning to monitor Target Group Health Checks to verify deployment success.
+3. **Infrastructure Debugging 502 gateawy:** Identified that instances in private subnets could not download Apache without a NAT Gateway route.
+Diagnosed using Target Group Health Checks and corrected the routing table to ensure successful initialization

 <img width="1117" height="571" alt="Screenshot 2026-02-22 210421" src="https://github.com/user-attachments/assets/37cff391-875e-4477-8b8f-ed4b02d918f7" />